opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     };

-.. index:: CascadeClassifier::CascadeClassifier

 CascadeClassifier::CascadeClassifier
 ----------------------------------------
+Loads a classifier from a file.

 .. ocv:function:: CascadeClassifier::CascadeClassifier(const string& filename)

-    Loads a classifier from a file.

     :param filename: Name of the file from which the classifier is loaded.

-.. index:: CascadeClassifier::empty

 CascadeClassifier::empty
 ----------------------------
+Checks whether the classifier has been loaded.

 .. ocv:function:: bool CascadeClassifier::empty() const

-    Checks whether the classifier has been loaded.

-.. index:: CascadeClassifier::load

 CascadeClassifier::load
 ---------------------------
+Loads a classifier from a file.

 .. ocv:function:: bool CascadeClassifier::load(const string& filename)

-    Loads a classifier from a file.
-The previous content is destroyed.

     :param filename: Name of the file from which the classifier is loaded.
 The file may contain an old HAAR classifier trained by the haartraining application or a new cascade classifier trained by the traincascade application.

-.. index:: CascadeClassifier::read

 CascadeClassifier::read
 ---------------------------
+Reads a classifier from a FileStorage node.

 .. ocv:function:: bool CascadeClassifier::read(const FileNode& node)

-    Reads a classifier from a FileStorage node.
-The file may contain a new cascade classifier (trained traincascade application) only.
+.. note:: The file may contain a new cascade classifier (trained traincascade application) only.

-.. index:: CascadeClassifier::detectMultiScale

 CascadeClassifier::detectMultiScale
 ---------------------------------------
-.. ocv:function:: void CascadeClassifier::detectMultiScale( const Mat& image,                            vector<Rect>& objects,                            double scaleFactor=1.1,                            int minNeighbors=3, int flags=0,                            Size minSize=Size())

 Detects objects of different sizes in the input image.
 The detected objects are returned as a list of rectangles.

+.. ocv:function:: void CascadeClassifier::detectMultiScale( const Mat& image,                            vector<Rect>& objects,                            double scaleFactor=1.1,                            int minNeighbors=3, int flags=0,                            Size minSize=Size())

     :param image: Matrix of the type   ``CV_8U``  containing an image where objects are detected.